nic-avant/spacelift/README.md

 - Additional information (space ID, stack name, run type)

 (Detailed usage instructions for the Temporal workflow will be added as it is implemented)

-#### Next Steps
-- Implement Temporal workflow triggering
-- Add unit tests for the webhook and payload processing
-- Implement more detailed validation for incoming payloads

 ## Environment Variables
 The `Spacelift` object can also infer its parameters from the following environment variables: